NirmitPrasad/Xeno-Assignment/README.md

 Built by **Nirmit Prasad** for the Xeno Engineering Internship 2026.

 Xeno helps consumer brands reach their shoppers in meaningful, data-driven ways.
-Signl is a demonstration of what an AI-native CRM could look like — not a traditional tool with AI bolted on, but a product where AI is the primary interface.
+It is a demonstration of what an AI-native CRM could look like — not a traditional tool with AI bolted on, but a product where AI is the primary interface.
 The name says it all: send the signal that converts.

 ---